akshaypunwatkar/Image-captioning-on-flickerdata/README.md

 The model was trained using Tensorflow and the methodology was based on the notebook provided by Google Colab.
 The basic steps in training this model were as follows:

 * Tokenize vocabulary from Training captions data
-* Implement a seq2seq additive attention model using Bahdanau Attention
+* Implement a Bahdanau Attention recurrent neural network
 * Use a CNN encoder & RNN decoder to train the model for caption prediction
 * Test the model on a test dataset